 4. Participation and Financial Aid

-The dramatic increase in the number of varsity sport offerings for women attempts to parallel the increase in the size of the undergraduate female population.
-In 1978, only 23 percent of the undergraduate population was female.
+The dramatic increase in the number of University of Notre Dame varsity sport offerings for women attempts to parallel the increase in the size of the undergraduate female population.
+In 1978 only 23 percent of the undergraduate population was female.
 That female ratio grew to 28 percent in 1982 and then to 33 percent in 1987.
-Five years later, 38 percent of the undergraduate population was female (in 1992), and the athletic department continued to chase a moving target.
-By October 2012, the undergraduate population was 46.6 percent female.
-From 1988 to 2013, the percentage of total budgeted grants-in-aid awarded to women increased from 19.0 percent of total grants-in-aid to 42.2 percent of total grants-in aid.
+Five years later (in 1992) 38 percent of the undergraduate population was female, and the athletic department continued to chase a moving target.
+By October 2013 the undergraduate population was 47.4 percent female.
+From 1988 to 2013, the percentage of total budgeted grants-in-aid awarded to women increased from 19.0 percent of total grants-in-aid to 42.6 percent of total grants-in aid.
 Together with fulfilling its commitment to add two new women's programs (lacrosse in 1996 and rowing in 1998), Notre Dame completed a five-year plan in 2000 that resulted in the addition of 22 scholarships to new and existing women's programs.
 Additionally, under the leadership of former athletics director Kevin White, the athletic department completed a four-year plan to provide all 26 varsity sports with the maximum number of scholarships permitted under NCAA regulations.
 The plan was completed in 2004-05.
-Among other goals, this plan added 36 additional scholarships to Notre Dame women's varsity programs.
+Among other goals this plan added 36 additional scholarships to Notre Dame women's varsity programs.

 The University would like to provide additional information concerning Table 6 (Athletically Related Student Aid).
 First, the athletic student aid detailed in Table 6 includes funding provided for athletes to attend summer school.
-Athletes are recommended for summer school by their coaches or by the Academic Services for Student-Athletes Office at Notre Dame.
+Athletes are recommended for summer school by their coaches or by the Office of Academic Services for Student-Athletes.
 Once enrolled in summer school, the amount of aid granted to a student-athlete is proportionate to the amount of aid the student received during the prior academic year.
-Therefore, sports that predominantly award full scholarships realize a proportionately higher amount of summer school aid for their athletes.
+Therefore sports that predominantly award full scholarships realize a proportionately higher amount of summer school aid for their athletes.
 For example, athletically-related student aid reflects football program summer aid, which accounts for 49.5 percent of student summer aid.
-Second, although several women's programs are fully-funded by the University for several years, the number of scholarships actually awarded is at the coach's discretion.
-During 2012-13 women's programs used 123.5 of 136 scholarships allotted to their programs.
+Second, although all women's programs are fully-funded by the University, the number of scholarships actually awarded is at the discretion of head coaches.
+During the 2013-14 athletic year, women's sports used 122 of 136 scholarships allotted to their programs.

 The University of Notre Dame boasts some of the nation's best athletic facilities for its varsity teams.
 The past two decades have seen Notre Dame athletics experience a tremendous growth, both in terms of number of programs and number and quality of facilities.
 The 1970s saw the addition of women's athletics and, at the same time, several men's programs gained varsity status.
 Notre Dame currently sponsors 26 varsity sports (13 men's and 13 women's), all of which have earned or are on their way to national prominence.
 Along with the growth has come a vast expansion of the University's facilities for its intercollegiate athletic teams.